rajan12thakur/poweBI/README.md

 Welcome to the **Sales Data Analysis** project!
-This repository contains Power BI dashboards and insights derived from sales data, helping businesses make data-driven decisions
+This repository contains Power BI dashboards and insights derived from sales data, helping businesses make data-driven decision